AlexZhang662/AR_LagDL/README.md

 ### @Test_series.xlsx is the test data set.

 ![image](https://github.com/user-attachments/assets/21975129-11a8-4dda-a8a0-53cfe02c8168)
+### Fig 1.
+Schematic diagram of each component for AR-LagDT model.

 ## The demo video shows the software operation process, allowing users to gain a more intuitive understanding of its usage and workflow.